aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

       "expires_in": 300
     }

+`issued_token_type`:
-* `issued_token_type` - `urn:ietf:params:oauth:token-type:id-jag`
+: REQUIRED - `urn:ietf:params:oauth:token-type:id-jag`

+`access_token`:
-* `access_token` - The Identity Assertion Authorization Grant JWT.
-(Token Exchange requires the `access_token` response parameter for historical reasons, even though this is not an OAuth access token.)
+: REQUIRED - The Identity Assertion Authorization Grant JWT.
+(Note: Token Exchange requires the `access_token` response parameter for historical reasons, even though this is not an OAuth access token.)

-* `token_type` - `N_A` (As defined by Token Exchange.)
-* `scope` - The list of scopes granted by the IdP.
+`token_type`:
+: REQUIRED - `N_A` (because this is not an OAuth access token.)

+`scope`:
+: OPTIONAL if the scope of the issued token is identical to the scope requested by the client; otherwise, it is REQUIRED.
 This may be fewer scopes than the application requested based on various policies in the IdP.

+`expires_in`:
-* `expires_in` - The lifetime in seconds of the authorization grant.
+: RECOMMENDED - The lifetime in seconds of the authorization grant.

+`refresh_token`:
+: OPTIONAL according to Section 2.2 of {{RFC8693}}.
+In the context of this specification, this parameter SHOULD NOT be used.

 ### Error Response